 Is dangling deals amidst COVID-19 sufficient?

-First published by Mandy, on 04 May 2020Returns management
+First published by Admin, on 04 May 2020Returns management

 COVID-19 has resulted in a drastic downturn in footfall and sales figures for brick-and-mortar retailers, no doubt due to the worldwide call for people to stay at home and practise safe social distancing.
 To boost sales during the pandemic, many merchants have thus shifted their business strategies to focus on eCommerce.
 Consumers are spoilt for choice with the variety of deals they receive in their email inboxes – from tiered discounts to free shipping, merchants are reaching out to their customers through various digital means.